Emergency support hotline: +30 123-456-789

 Ideal range: 40–50%

-Prevents mold, stiffness, and fabric warping.
+Prevents mold, stiffness, and warping.

 10.3 Avoid Dust Build‑Up